nexmo-community/nexmo-convo-workshop/voice/README.md

 ### Make a phone call

-In order to make a phone call, we need to call one of the methods from the library. `nexmo.calls.create` takes an object parameter, and passes than on to the API.
+In order to make a phone call, we need to call one of the methods from the library. `nexmo.calls.create` takes an object parameter, and passes that on to the API.
 The `from` property is an array with a single object, of type phone, and the number being the Nexmo number you rented on the platform. `to` is similar, except the number should be the one you're trying to call.
 I'll use mine here for example.
 The `ncco` property is what drives the call.
 It's called a  Nexmo Call Control Object, and it's a json structure with instructions for the call.
 Here I'm using the talk action, using the voice `Nicole` (the Australian female voice) and making it say the text there.
 There are more options available for the voiceName, as well as other actions the NCCO accepts.
 I strongly recommend taking a look at the [NCCO reference](https://developer.nexmo.com/voice/voice-api/ncco-reference) on the Nexmo Developer Platform.

 ```javascript
 nexmo.calls.create({